Backup and restore in Azure Database for PostgreSQL - Flexible Server

 Backup redundancy options

-Flexible Server stores multiple copies of your backups to help protect your data from planned and unplanned events.
+Azure Database for PostgreSQL flexible server stores multiple copies of your backups to help protect your data from planned and unplanned events.
 These events can include transient hardware failures, network or power outages, and natural disasters.
 Backup redundancy helps ensure that your database meets its availability and durability targets, even if failures happen.

 This option provides backup data availability across availability zones and restricts replication of data to within a country/region to meet data residency requirements.
 This option provides at least 99.9999999999 percent (12 nines) durability of backup objects over a year.